Share IDE settings

 Toolbox App: click the gear icon in the top right corner of the application, select Settings and click Log in.
 Note that by signing in to Toolbox App, you automatically sign in to all JetBrains products that you run.

 If, instead of the JetBrains account, you use an activation code or a license server to activate your DataGrip, press Ctrl+Alt+S to open the IDE settings and select Settings Sync | Log in with JetBrains account to sign in to your JetBrains account.

 Press Ctrl+Alt+S to open Settings, go to , and then click Enable Settings Sync.

 In the Settings Sync window that opens, select the setting categories that you want to share.

-Click Sync Local Settings to override the settings stored on the JetBrains server with your local settings and use them as the shared ones.
+Click Push Settings to Account to override the settings stored on the JetBrains server with your local settings and use them as the shared ones.